List of Shameless (British TV series) characters: Paddy Maguire

 Patrick "Paddy" Maguire is the patriarch and the head of the Maguire family, the most feared and therefore most respected of the local criminal families.
 His cherished wife is Mimi (Tina Malone), and he has an identical twin brother called Noel (Sean Gilder), who is gay.
 He also has a sister, Mags, who lives as a nun in Zambia.
 It was shown in Series 6 that he is a supporter of Celtic F.C. and in the background at the Maguire residence there is a statue of a Celtic player, who looks similar to the old Celtic captain, Bobby Lennox.
 Paddy appeared in 52 episodes in total.

 Paddy is extremely aggressive and violent and his presence puts fear into most people on the Chatsworth Estate.
 For example, when he and his family enter the local pub, The Jockey, the customers sitting at the table beside the entrance clear the seat for them.
 He and his family are also drug dealers on the Chatsworth estate.
 He has a particular dislike for the Gallagher family, particularly Frank (David Threlfall) and Lip Gallagher (Jody Latham), which he has demonstrated on several occasions, both physically and verbally.
 However, in more recent series, Paddy has begun to show a more compassionate side, and since series four, he has also become much more accepting of Lip, as well as Karen Jackson (Rebecca Atkinson), the wife of his oldest son Jamie (Aaron McCusker).
 Paddy's identical twin brother Noel was credited as being played by Neil Grades, an anagram of actor Sean Gilder.
 Paddy also has a strong sense of family and is loyal toward them.
 For example, when his daughter-in-law Karen becomes severely depressed he becomes the rock upon which she can lean.

-Despite his initial dislike of Frank, this mindset was then turned after Paddy choked on a cashew nut in The Jockey and Frank performed the Heimlich manoeuvre, thus saving Paddy's life.
+Despite his initial dislike of Frank, this mindset was then turned after Paddy choked on a cashew nut in The Jockey and Frank performed the kiss of life, thus saving Paddy's life.
 Frank also saved Paddy's life again, stopping him from injecting himself with what would have been a lethal dose of heroin.
 Paddy now has some grudging respect for the Gallaghers.

 Despite showing open contempt for higher education, Paddy has occasionally shown knowledge of certain literary subjects.